Workshops

 Profile of the participants : artists, technicians, performing arts educators, visual artists, performers…

-«I lead these creation laboratories to share my experience but above all to encourage the emergence of new forms of mask theatre.
-Each participant is invited to discover the techniques of making masks and to immerse themselves in the whole process of creation: definition of the project, making, relationship to the body, metamorphosis and acting.
-The masks only take shape in the imagination of each spectator during the performance: all the work beforehand consists of preparing the support for these projections, fictions in movement, different for each person in the audience.
-The masks are not decorative accessories.
-This year, for the first time, a sound designer will join us for the last three days to enrich the laboratory with new experiments: sound for actions, voice shifts, etc.» Loïc Nebreda
+«I organise these creative workshops to share my experience and, above all, to encourage the emergence of new forms of mask theatre.
+More than a construction workshop, each participant is invited not only to discover mask-making techniques, but above all to immerse themselves in the entire creative process: defining the project, making the masks, dealing with the body, metamorphosis and acting.
+The masks ultimately take shape only in the imagination of each spectator during the performance: all the work beforehand consists of preparing the support for these projections, fictions in movement, different for each member of the audience.
+The masks are not decorative accessories or facial adornments.
+This year, the workshop is being extended from ten to twelve days.
+Louis Régnier, sound designer, will be joining us again for the last three days to extend the research (experimentation with sound for actions, voice shifts, etc.) and Eugénie Poste, costume designer, will also be joining us for three days to further develop the globality of the figure.» Loïc Nebreda

 To find out more about Loïc Nebreda and his work: loicnebreda.com